nqthqn/howdyband.com/content/compose.md

 **August : Music Video Production**

 These sessions are not part of the SHAPA summer program, but they are free to SHAPA students.
+If interested, select "Music Video" at HowdyBand.com/contact/

 Prerequisite: Come to first session with a recorded original song.